albertho425/albertho425/README.md

 :computer: After working more than a decade in **IT and instructional design**, I moved to **Web Development** in **2020**.

-📚 I'm learning to become a good Drupal developer, a better WordPress developer, and a better programmer.
+📚 I'm learning to become a good Drupal developer, a better WordPress developer, and a better web designer and programmer.

 :globe_with_meridians: [Website](https://albertho.dev)